Doug Burgum, Department of the Interior, Project 2025

 Doug Burgum

-Risk: Climate Mitigation ReversalBranch: ExecutiveLikely Agency or Office: Department of the Interior
+Risk: Climate Mitigation ReversalBranch: ExecutiveExpected Agency or Office: Department of the Interior

 [U]nder Joe Biden we’re actually living under a dictatorship today… Doug Burgum on CNN, June 2024

-Doug Burgum, the Republican governor of North Dakota, was one of Donald Trump’s top VP contenders.
-Burgum espouses complete fealty to Trump, pledging “this election is about the top of the ticket and I’m not supporting or campaigning for President Trump for a cabinet position or a VP” and that “President Trump is the key to this thing.”
+Doug Burgum, the Republican governor of North Dakota, is Trump’s pick to be Interior Secretary.
+Burgum, who ran for the 2024 Republican presidential nomination, emerged as a top VP contender for Trump after dropping out of the race.
+Burgum espouses complete fealty to Trump, pledging “this election is about the top of the ticket and I’m not supporting or campaigning for President Trump for a cabinet position or a VP” and proclaiming that “President Trump is the key to this thing.”
 Burgum recently defended and minimized Trump’s comment that Biden was like the Gestapo, the Nazi secret police, and mocked Trump’s hush money trial, calling it “a spectacle for cable tv” and a “scam trial,” and characterizing it as a mere “business filing error.”

-Burgum has embraced casting doubt on the legitimacy of the 2020 election, recently asserting “I think it’s clear that there’s vote-buying going on at a scale like we have never seen before.”
-Burgum further suggested that such policies were tantamount to bribery, stating, “Citizens understand those are like pre-election payoffs.
+Burgum has embraced casting doubt on the legitimacy of election results, recently asserting “I think it’s clear that there’s vote-buying going on at a scale like we have never seen before.”
+Burgum further suggested that policies to provide people with public assistance was tantamount to bribery, stating, “Citizens understand those are like pre-election payoffs.
 Those are like, hey, folks, please vote for us because we’re relieving your debt.
 So at what point does it cross over, programs like student debt, to just vote-buying?”
-Despite his claims, Burgum himself engaged in paying donors during his brief presidential campaign, offering $20 gift cards to individuals who donate $1 to meet the threshold for participating in the GOP’s first debate.
-In 2022-2023, Burgum’s financial disclosures demonstrate he earned over $6.15M.
+During his brief presidential campaign, Burgum offered $20 gift cards to individuals who donated $1 to meet the threshold for participating in the GOP’s first debate.
+Burgum’s net worth has been estimated as at least $100 million.

-Burgum has been portraying Trump as both a victim of a weaponized justice system, and as a strong, hard-working, selfless leader, promising “no one works harder than Donald Trump” and explaining that “[Trump] listens, he’s curious, he’s everything that they don’t tell you on the news, if every American could see what I’ve seen of him up close right now and- and the depth of his caring and how he cares for the forgotten man and the forgotten woman in this country ah you know, there would, this election would be over right now.”
-Doubling down on his points on Trump’s service and dedication, Burgum said “He doesn’t have to do any of it, he could be playing golf.”
+Burgum has portrayed Trump as both a victim of a weaponized justice system and as a strong, hard-working, selfless leader, promising that “no one works harder than Donald Trump” and explaining that “[Trump] listens, he’s curious, he’s everything that they don’t tell you on the news, if every American could see what I’ve seen of him up close right now and- and the depth of his caring and how he cares for the forgotten man and the forgotten woman in this country ah you know, there would, this election would be over right now.”
+Doubling down on his points on Trump’s service and dedication, Burgum said, “He doesn’t have to do any of it, he could be playing golf.”
 Donald Trump played golf an estimated 248 to 266 days of his four years in office.
 Burgum then recalled traveling on Trump’s jet and eating McDonalds on a zero-alcohol flight to illustrate Trump’s energy.
-Following being on the campaign trail together, Burgum admired Trump’s stamina, recalling Trump’s recent handshaking: “the number of hands he’s shaken- ah- his hand literally like people have been shaking his hand so hard he’s got it bruised.”
+Following being on the campaign trail together, Burgum admired Trump’s stamina, recalling Trump’s recent handshaking: “the number of hands he’s shaken … his hand literally like people have been shaking his hand so hard he’s got it bruised.”

 Burgum told Jesse Watters of Fox, “I wish every American could see President Trump the way we’ve seen him the last six months, he’s genuinely exceedingly funny, but as you know Jesse, the best comics are really smart people, highly intelligent, and highly perceptive, and they know their audiences, and I think President Trump’s been amazing […] he understands the pain points of America.”
 Burgum has also said in many interviews and press appearances in the past weeks that serving as governor under “President Trump that was like a beautiful breeze at your back, and under Joe Biden, for our state […] it’s like having a gale force wind in your face.”